NineSilver/Origami/README.md

 ### Technical information

-When the kernel is booted, all the registers are set to 0 except `rdi`, which contains the boot parameters, and `rsp`, which is set to the value of `origami_header.stack`. `gBS->ExitBootServices()` is called just before jumping into the kernel.
+When the kernel is booted, all the registers are set to 0 except `rdi`, which contains the boot parameters according to SysV x86_64 ABI, and `rsp`, which is set to the value of `origami_header.stack`. `gBS->ExitBootServices()` is called just before jumping into the kernel.
 The kernel must load its own GDT immediately.

 ## About the configuration files